“Who granted you the Embrace!?”

 The room seems to squeeze around them as Caroline demands her uncle’s attention.
-The full-sized dinner table between them suddenly feels as though it is just a cramped coffee table, and Caroline is so close he could reach out and touch her.
+The full-sized dinner table between them suddenly feels as though it is just a cramped coffee table.
+Caroline looks close enough to reach out and touch.
 The light falls just right on the her dazzling green eyes, her hair falls just right.
 The shadows around her seem to retreat… or does she simply shine so brightly?

 GM: Orson’s head jerks up from his phone like it’s been pulled by an invisible magnet.
-The archbishop’s gaze fixes on his niece, and for once, there is no trace of superiority or condescension behind it.
+The archbishop’s gaze fixes on his niece.
+There is no trace of superiority or condescension behind it.

 “There is no need to swear, Caroline.
 I am looking at you.”

 GM: “One of my men, who is looking over your friend.”